nirajan-khatiwada/quick-reference/content/posts/pages/python/python_object_oriented1.md

 ```

 ### 10.2 Class Methods
-class attribute are the attribute that are shared among all instances of the class.
-syntax:
+Those attribute that is same for all instances of the class are known as class attribute or class variable. for example, if we have a class `Company` and all employees of the company share the same company name, then `company` can be defined as a class attribute.

 ```python
 class ClassName:
     class_variable = value  # Class variable